ajalilmian/parsec-ai/README.md

 ## About The Project

-Parse documents at light speed.
 Parsec AI allows you to have a conversation with your files.
 Simply upload a PDF, such as a marketing brief, a research paper or a legal document, and ask questions in natural language to get instant, context-aware answers.

 This project demonstrates a modern, full-stack approach to building AI applications.
 It features a decoupled architecture with a robust backend handling the core AI logic and a user-friendly frontend for the chat interface.